Jackson throws 2 TDs, Maryland uses big play to rip Rutgers

 PISCATAWAY, N.J.
+(AP) — Maryland used the big play to win its first two games and they went back to it in snapping a two-game losing streak and adding to Rutgers’ woes.

-(AP) — Josh Jackson threw two touchdowns before being hurt and Javon Leake scored three more as Maryland used the big play to rip downtrodden Rutgers 48-7 on Saturday, spoiling the debut of Scarlet Knights’ interim head coach Nunzio Campanile.
+Josh Jackson threw two touchdowns before being hurt, Javon Leake scored three more and Terrapins had five touchdowns of 23 yards or longer in beating Rutgers 48-7 on Saturday, spoiling the debut of Scarlet Knights’ interim head coach Nunzio Campanile.

-The Terrapins (3-2, 1-1 Big Ten) had five touchdowns of 23 yards or longer and scored three touchdowns on three consecutive offensive plays in the second quarter in snapping a two-game losing streak and handing Rutgers (1-4, 0-3) its fourth straight loss.
+The Terrapins (3-2, 1-1 Big Ten) had an 80-yard pass play, an 80-yard run, a 100-yard kickoff return, a 42-yard touchdown run and a 23-yard TD catch.
+They also scored three touchdowns on three consecutive offensive plays in the second quarter in handing Rutgers (1-4, 0-3) its fourth straight loss and 15th straight in the conference.

+“We do have good skill players and what we have to do is continue to find ways to get them the ball in space, to allow them to do what they are capable of doing,” said Maryland coach Mike Locksley, whose team scored the final 41 points.
+“Today we were fortunate we were able to get it done.”

+Guard Ellis McKennie said the big plays are simply 11 guys doing their jobs.

+“If we do our job, that’s how our offense is built, it’s really big plays,” McKennie said.
+“A lot of those weren’t even designed big plays.
+They were just runs that busted.
+We put a hat on everybody and we have tremendous backs.
+Five (Anthony McFarland) and 20 (Leake) are ridiculous.
+Get them in open space and they are going to score.”

+Leake has scoring runs of 42 and 12 yards, and the long kickoff return to open the second half.
+McFarland scored on TD runs of 2 and 80 yards, with shorter one set up by a 39-yard interception return by linebacker Ayinde Eley.

-Not only did Rutgers lose, it saw sophomore quarterback Art Sitkowski, who started the last two games, and junior halfback and captain Raheem Blackshear sit out the fourth game while pondering whether to redshirt a season quickly going down the tubes.
-One has to wonder whether they will transfer the program now that former coach Chris Ash has been fired after three-plus seasons.
+Not only did Rutgers lose, it saw sophomore quarterback Art Sitkowski, who started the last two games, and junior halfback and captain Raheem Blackshear sit out the game.

+Campanile said Blackshear is going to redshirt the rest of the season, which last weekend saw former coach Chris Ash has been fired after three-plus seasons.

+Campanile said the result was not what he was looking for in his debut as a college head coach.

+“It’s not going to be easy, but you know, nothing worth doing in life is easy, so I’m really — like I said, I’m excited to see what we do in the coming weeks,” Campanile said.
+“We have some games that we have an opportunity to improve on and that’s what we have to do.”

-Jackson, who left the game after hurting his right ankle late in the first half, connected with Dontay Demus Jr. on an 80-yard pass play on Maryland’s first play from scrimmage.
-He added a go-ahead 23-yard TD pass to Tayon Fleet-Davis just three plays after Rutgers used a flea-flicker to help tie the game at 7 on a 3-yard run by new starting quarterback Johnny Langan.
+Jackson, who left the game with a high sprain to his right ankle late in the first half, connected with Dontay Demus Jr . on an 80-yard pass play on Maryland’s first play from scrimmage.
+He added a go-ahead 23-yard TD pass to Tayon Fleet-Davis just three plays after Rutgers used a flea-flicker to help tie the game at 7 on a 3-yard run by new starting quarterback Johnny Langan .

 Leake got his first score on the Terps’ next play from scrimmage.
-It was a 42-yard run, one play after Rutgers failed to get a first down on a fourth-and-1 gamble from its own 42 while trailing 14-7.
+It was a 42-yard run , one play after Rutgers failed to get a first down on a fourth-and-1 gamble from its own 42 while trailing 14-7.

-Maryland linebacker Ayinde Eley kept the surge coming, intercepting a Langan pass and returning it 39 yards to the 2.
-Anthony McFarland scored on the next play for a 27-7 lead.
+Eley then set up McFarland’s first TD with his interceptions return, which gave Maryland a 27-7 halftime lead.

 Leake opened the second half with a 100-yard kickoff return, McFarland added an 80-yard touchdown run and Leake closed out the scoring with a 12-yard touchdown run.